powsybl/powsybl-open-rao/docs/input-data/crac/nc.md

 | RA      | Remedial Action          | Definition of remedial actions.        |
 | SSI     | Steady State Instruction | Overriding data for specific instants. |

-Besides, each CSA profile has a period of validity delimited by the `dcat:startDate` and `dcat:endDate` fields (both required) in the header.
+Besides, each NC profile has a period of validity delimited by the `dcat:startDate` and `dcat:endDate` fields (both required) in the header.
 If the time at which the import occurs is outside of this time interval, the profile is ignored.